-I know they can get messy and are such a nightmare to put up just to see them collapse eventually, but, hey, they are so fun to decorate!
+I know they can get messy and are such a nightmare to put up, just to see them collapse eventually.

 That’s why this year, we decided to make a non-edible craft that includes all the joy of decoration without the falling-apart sadness.

 This Popsicle Stick Gingerbread House is the perfect Christmas craft to get those hands moving and that imagination flying.

 With it, your kids will develop their fine motor skills, which will help them with their writing.

 And, they will also use their creativity, which is essential for the development of their brains.

 This gingerbread house craft comes with a printable set of ornaments that will get your kiddos occupied cutting for a long time.
 That’s extra good if your children are around 6.

 Remember that cutting helps children develop their hand muscles, which are crucial for holding pencils.